56 Almost Effortless Ways to Save Money

 Get coupon savvy

 Create an email account to use exclusively for printable in-store coupons, online coupon codes, daily deals, and other special savings offers.
 Once a week, comb through them and select the best to use at your next visit to the grocery store.
+Here’s how to get coupons every chance you get.

 Make your own java